10 Reasons to Attend a Community College

 Studying in a small community will help students who are going through a tough transition phase to college.
 Although they get to go home to their family while studying, a small community will allow them to make more friends easily and build more intimate relationships.

-They all share similar struggles, especially their fellow freshmen; with a smaller campus size, students feel inclusivity within.
+They all share similar struggles, especially with their fellow freshmen; with a smaller campus size, students feel included.

 Additional Information: